dynobase-icon

 Create function

 After creating our SAM app, we should have a hello-world directory in it.
-Rename it to books and open app.js file.
+Rename it to books and open the app.js file.
 Replace it with the following contents:

 It does a series of things:

 But that's not all.
-We need to give our Lambda function an IAM permission to manipulate our DynamoDB table.
+We need to give our Lambda function IAM permission to manipulate our DynamoDB table.
 Luckily, AWS SAM has a set of special policy templates that make this process much faster.
-All we need to do is to include the following snippet into Properties section of our function:
+All we need to do is to include the following snippet into the Properties section of our function:

 List/get many function